furkanturan/Hardware-Accelerated-SigmaVPN/README.md

 ### SigmaVPN

-This folder has a fork of original SigmaVPN code.
-In this fork two new modules are offered.
+This folder has a fork of original SigmaVPN code, as a sub-repository.
+In this fork, the change of SigmaVPN is made to provide it two-port operation capability at first, and to make it utilize the coprocessor.
+For each feature, two new modules to the SigmaVPN are offered.
 The first one for physical communication feature instead of using virtual network interface, and the other is to utilize designed cryptographic coprocessor.

-### SigmaVPN_deps

 Running the SigmaVPN requires libsodium, and libpcap libraries.
-The folder is used to store the compiled libraries.
-Note that while saying compile, the intention is to mean cross-compile, since the SigmaVPN is run on the ZYBO board,and compilation is done on PC.

-In this repository, compiled versions of them are not provided, but a readme file described how they had been cross-compiled is given.
+The former is for NaCl and the latter is for two-port operation.

+The readme file in the directory describes how to cross-compule these libraries and SigmaVPN for the ZYBO board.

 ### TestApp / TestApp_UserSpace